rootulp/starknet-erc721/README.md

 ### Before you start

-The TD has three components:
+The tutorial has three components:

 - An [ERC20 token](contracts/token/ERC20/TDERC20.cairo), ticker ERC721-101, that is used to keep track of points
 - An [evaluator contract](contracts/Evaluator.cairo), that is able to mint and distribute ERC721-101 points